 up or else" to "I'm now going to see my lawyer to strike you from my will".
 You make assessments like that

 all the time, but how can you come up with a number?

 Well, to be honest, for complex systems like your daughter's room, you could come up with a number in principle but in reality you cannot.
 But for much simpler systems, like a large bunch of iron atoms, it is perfectly possible to find definitions that can and will give you a meaningful number.

-arrangements (on top of wherever the other socks are), and you must count it as
+(on top of wherever the other socks are), and you must count it as two possibilities.

 However, you cannot distinguish if one vacancy sits on place 15 and another one on place 324, or if it is the other way around.
 Both arrangements are identical in this case.